 The Department of Health and Human Services employed a full-time Town Manager.
 The Butner Planning Council, comprised of seven Butner residents, had formal powers in the adoption and administration of land use ordinances and represented an informal advisory role towards other municipal powers and services.

 The Butner Incorporation Bill #986 was signed by Governor Mike Easley on July 27, 2007 and the Town of Butner officially incorporated as a municipality on November 1, 2007.
 The Town operates with a full-time Town Manager and under the Council-Manager form of government prescribed in North Carolina General Statute 160A-147.
 Elected officials consist of a Mayor, who serves a two (2) year term, and six (6) Council members with four (4) year terms.
-Butner will be celebrating its 10th anniversary as an incorporated municipality on November 1, 2017.
+Butner celebrated its 10th anniversary as an incorporated municipality on November 1, 2017.